divvynotes/sourceHexo/source/homework/index.md

 ---

+# 11/14/2021:

+Chris: write a few blogs, including things like a welcome page, development, and weekly updates

+Justin: Implement terms and conditions, and investigate the missing logout button

 # 10/31/2021:

 Everyone: meet together and figure out some things about our WordPress site.
 Get it to work and customize it to some basic extent.